Clicky Skip to Content

 Can You Eat An Isopod?

-To put it simply, you can definitely eat isopods without worrying about your health suffering.
-These are known to taste like just chicken and have a few benefits too.
-Isopods are quite crunchy in texture, making eating them quite fun to eat.
-They are easy to digest too and are not harmful when consumed.
+Simply put, you can eat isopods without worrying about your health suffering.
+These taste like just chicken and have a few benefits, too.
+Isopods are quite crunchy in texture, making them quite fun to eat.
+They are easy to digest, too, and are not harmful when consumed.

-When an isopod eats, the food passes through the oesophagus into the stomach by a process known as peristalsis.
-The giant isopod can go long periods without eating, and has been known to survive more than eight weeks without eating in captive conditions.
-Interestingly, there are reports that the isopod has gone an incredible amount of time, as much as five years, without eating.
+When an isopod eats, the food passes through the esophagus into the stomach by a process known as peristalsis.
+The giant Isopod can go long periods without eating and has been known to survive more than eight weeks without eating in captive conditions.
+Interestingly, there are reports that the Isopod has gone an incredible amount of time, as much as five years, without eating.

-While isopods benefit from having access to food all the time, having too much mouldy food in their tanks may harm them.
-Because Giant Isopods do not know when they can eat next, they restrict the amount of energy that is needed to move and breathe.
+While isopods all benefit from having access to food, having too much moldy food in their tanks may harm them.
+Because Giant Isopods do not know when they can eat next, they restrict the energy needed to move and breathe.

 What do isopods taste like?

-Roasted IsopodRoasted isopod has a taste that is similar to that of the shrimp and crab.
+Roasted IsopodRoasted Isopod has a taste that is similar to that of shrimp and crab.

 What do isopods taste like?